 Capital Gains Tax also applies to assets received as gifts from other people (though not usually your spouse or civil partner).
-A valuation needs to be made of how much the asset is valued at when gifted, and if a gain is calculated, the tax is applied.
+A valuation needs to be made of how much the asset is valued at when gifted, and if a capital gain arises when you dispose of the asset, tax is applied.
 There is tax relief available for gifts, so please speak with an accountant for more advice.

-If you inherit an asset then you won’t have to pay Capital Gains Tax until you sell it – at which point you will need to know how much it was valued at the time you inherited so that you can calculate and if necessary report the gain on your tax return.
-It can be a good idea to keep a record of these assets so that if you ever do decide to sell, the process will be easier.
-This might also be useful in case you need to let your insurers know if it is particularly valuable.
+If you inherit an asset then you won’t have to pay Capital Gains Tax until you sell it – at which point you will need to know its value at the time you inherited it.
+This will allow you to calculate and if necessary report any capital gain on your tax return.
+It can be a good idea to keep a record of these assets so that if you ever do decide to sell, you’ll have the necessary information to hand.
+This might also be useful in case you need to let your insurers know if an asset you inherit is particularly valuable.

-If you don’t already complete a Self Assessment you will need to register with HMRC by 5th October following the tax year in question to enable you to complete one.
+If you don’t already complete a Self Assessment you will need to register with HMRC by 5th October following the end of the tax year in question to enable you to submit one.

 The UK has many different tax rates affecting both individuals and businesses – and as a business owner you’ll be affected by all of them.
-Check out the Tax rates, thresholds, and allowances for 2018/9 for more information.
+Check out the Tax rates, thresholds, and allowances article for more information.

 If you’ve got questions about tax and how it affects you or your business, maybe you need support from an accountant?

 It’s everything you need to be in control of your business finances.
-And all from just £29.50 per month.
 You can call us on 0333 311 8000 or you can book a callback.
 We’ll be happy to discuss how we can help you.